flare-foundation/docs/docs/technology/validators.md

 ```

-The probability of any particular validator $$V$$ in the above list being sampled during consensus is then:
+The probability of any particular validator $V$ in the above list being sampled during consensus is then:

 $$
 \frac{\texttt{weighting}_V}{\sum{\texttt{weighting}}}